dthusian/k2se/doc/base/spacelog.md

 The solution is to create a lockout time, when the loader is disabled for ~24 seconds after the rocket is launched.

+#### Overfilling an outpost

+Some loading strategies will send more items than requested.
+This might cause the outpost's storage to fill up if the loading strategy does not control for it.
+For example, if an outpost requests 5 items but only 1 is used, normloading and enhanced naiveloading will fill more of the 4 unused items, eventually overfilling the outpost's storage.

 ### Loading Strategies

 There are a few different loading strategies, however the one we are using is _enhanced naiveloading_.